 Can Overeating Be A Sign of Depression?

-What’s the Connection Between Depression and Eating Disorders?
+What’s the Connection Between Depression + Eating Disorders?

-If you’re wondering, “can depression cause an eating disorder,” although they’re two different mental illnesses, one can easily trigger the other.
-One reason being the intense affect eating disorders have on mood.
-For those suffering from anorexia, the undernourishment in the body cause changes in the brain, often causing a negative shift in mood which can lead to depression.
+If you’re wondering, “Can depression cause an eating disorder?”
+Although they’re two different mental illnesses, one can easily trigger the other.
+One reason is the intense effect eating disorders have on mood.
+For those suffering from anorexia, the undernourishment in the body causes changes in the brain, often causing a negative shift in mood, which can lead to depression.
 These are called eating disorder mood swings.
 Additionally, negative body image and low self-esteem can stir feelings of anxiety and depression, which can also lead to eating disorder mood swings.
-Ultimately, these feelings can cause individuals to become more isolated which can worsen the depression.
+Ultimately, these feelings can cause individuals to become more isolated, which can worsen the depression.

 Toledo Center Offers Hope